Table of Contents

 Between two pages with similar on-page metrics (bounce rate, time on site, content quality, etc.), the one with more backlinks from higher-quality domains will most likely win.

-That’s why your agency must track backlinks and referring domains from your clients’ link-building campaigns.
+That’s why your agency must track referral traffic from backlinks and referring domains from your clients’ link-building campaigns.

 And while more backlinks might not immediately lead to better rankings, they will show that things are moving in a positive direction.